-All students are registered for the award of BA (Hons). however, exit awards are available if you leave the course early, having successfully completed one or two levels.
-If you successfully complete a level of the course, yoU'll automatically be entitled to progress to the next level.
+All students are registered for the award of BA (Hons); however, exit awards are available if you leave the course early, having successfully completed one or two levels.
+If you successfully complete a level of the course, you will automatically be entitled to progress to the next level.

 For the award of a Certificate of Higher Education (CertHE), you must have achieved a minimum of 120 credits at Level 4.
 This qualification may be awarded if you leave the University following successful completion of the first year of your course.